ziscloud/java-sdk/docs/ref-server.md

     .sync();
 ```

-### Implementation Notes

-- The server factory uses a builder pattern for configuration
-- Default server info is "mcp-server" version "1.0.0" if not specified
 - Tool handlers must be thread-safe as they may be called concurrently
 - The synchronous server is implemented as a wrapper around the asynchronous server
 - Resource and prompt providers use cursor-based pagination